thomasclarke1969/documentation/guide/ios/layerkit-transition-guide.md

 - (LYRMessage *)newMessageWithParts:(NSArray *)messageParts options:(NSDictionary *)options error:(NSError **)error;
 ```

 Both `LYRMessage` and `LYRConversation` objects are now initialized with an `options` dictionary.
 For conversation objects, this feature allows developers to attach `metadata` to the conversation.
-For messages, this feature allows developers to set `push notification options`.
+For messages, this feature allows developers to set [push notification options](#push-notification-options).

 ## New Model Object Methods
 Methods that allow applications to take action upon Layer model objects (such as sending or deleting messages) have been moved from the `LYRClient` object onto the models themselves.